agenteo/agenteo.github.com/source/_drafts/an-introduction-to-component-based-rails-architecture.md

 end
 {% endhighlight %}

-This will look inside the `components` directory in your Rails application for the `public_ui`, `admin_ui`, `legacy_migration` components -- if they provide routes they can be mounted in your Rails application route file:
+This will look inside the `components` directory in your Rails application for the `public_ui`, `admin_ui`, `legacy_migration`--if they provide routes they can be mounted in your Rails application route file:

 {% highlight ruby %}
 # config/routes.rb